Pickeringwareltd/AX1_v1.03/README.md

 # AX1
 AX1 is a capital appreciation mining token on the ethereum network, the token sale date is to be confirmed on the ax1.io website.

 These contracts have been produced by Pickeringware ltd and various open-source companies where noted.

+These contracts have successfully passed a security audit ran by BigBreak101, the report can be found here: https://bigbreak101.com/2018/03/13/audit-report-ax1-io/

 The token sale includes:
   - ERC-20 compliant tokens